Gloriously crispy hash browns loaded with all the extras: bacon, eggs, and yes, kimchi. Eat for for breakfast, lunch, dinner, or all of the above!

 Instructions

 - Grate potatoes on a box grater.
-Place in cheese cloth or thin dish cloth.
-Squeeze out as much water as possible.
+Optional: soak in cold water for 30 minutes.
+When ready to cook, place in cheese cloth or thin dish cloth.
+Squeeze out as much liquid as possible.

 - Add potato to a clean bowl and add onion powder, salt, and pepper.
 Fluff up with fingers and mix thoroughly.